Nathanwoodburn/HNS-Alarm-UI/README.md

 ## Setup
 Downlaod and run setup for Python CLI version from here https://github.com/Nathanwoodburn/HNS-Alarm

-The UI should now run by extracting the zip and running `HNS Alarm.exe`
+The UI should now run by extracting the zip from the latest [release](https://github.com/Nathanwoodburn/HNS-Alarm-UI/releases) and running `HNS Alarm.exe`